Monday, April 21, 3:30 pm

 The School of Health and Human Performance Graduate Award is presented to a graduate student who has demonstrated outstanding academic achievement and has made a significant contribution to his/her chosen field through the academic discipline or applied profession.

-The School of Science and Mathematics Undergraduate Award recognizes a senior or December graduate who has resided at the College for at least three semesters, has completed a School of Science and Mathematics major or will have done so by graduation, has earned a GPA of at least 3.75 and has made a significant contribution to either the College or the department.
+The School of Science and Mathematics Undergraduate Award recognizes a senior or December graduate who has resided at the University for at least three semesters, has completed a School of Science and Mathematics major or will have done so by graduation, has earned a GPA of at least 3.75 and has made a significant contribution to either the University or the department.

 Clayton Timothy Brady